Supply Chain Trends Every Packaging Leader Must Watch

 Packaging Design Optimization

-Optimizing package design is another lever.
+Optimizing packaging design is another lever.

 As mentioned in our Packaging Trends Report for 2026, right-sizing packages to eliminate empty space can cut material usage and shipping costs.